AntoniyaNacheva/Healthy-N-Fit/README.md

 # Healthy-N-Fit
-App for healthy and fitness nutrition.
+Angular App for healthy and fitness nutrition.